 Marchessault’s OT goal lifts Vegas past St. Louis, 4-3

-The expansion Golden Knights (49-22-7) can win the Pacific Division with a point in Saturday’s game against San Jose.
+The Golden Knights (49-22-7) can win the Pacific with a point in Saturday’s home game against San Jose.

 Marchessault scored two goals, while William Karlsson and James Neal also scored for Vegas.
 Malcolm Subban improved to 12-3-2 after stopping 21 shots.

 Patrik Berglund, Brayden Schenn and Chris Thorburn scored for the Blues.
-Netminder Jake Allen, who is now 8-1-1 in his last 10 starts, made 22 saves.
+Allen, who is now 8-1-1 in his last 10 starts, made 22 saves.

-Berglund set the tone when Alexander Steen fed him from behind the net, and he smacked home his 13th of the season.
+But it was the Blues setting the tone early, when Alexander Steen fed Berglund from behind the net, and he smacked home his 13th of the season.

-Karlsson tied the game on a short-handed breakaway courtesy of a perfect pass from Cody Eakin.
+Karlsson tied the game with his 41st of the season, a short-handed breakaway courtesy of a perfect pass from Cody Eakin.
 Marchessault gave Vegas a brief 2-1 lead with a stroke from a side angle.

 Schenn tied the game later in the period when he took a pass from Jaden Schwartz and beat a shielded Subban from the right circle.